coooool/Uni-HubHacker/README.md

 2, LicenseGenarate folder is a license generation tool, used to generate ulfx license file for alf license file.

-3, NoHubVersion folder is the LicenseClient that does not require the installation of the Hub crack engine alone, provided that the Hub is installed to generate the local alf license file.
+3, LicenseClientn folder is the LicenseClient that does not require the installation of the Hub crack engine alone, provided that the Hub is installed to generate the local alf license file.

-4, UnityCrackTool is a cracking tool for Win and Mac, applicable to versions released before March 2023.
+4, CrackTool is a cracking tool for Win and Mac, applicable to versions 5-2021.

 Hub Crack: